Diaspora (Natacha Atlas album)

 Diaspora is the debut album by Belgian singer Natacha Atlas.
 It was released by Nation Records in March 1995.

+Critical reception

+The Independent wrote: "It comes closest to the [Transglobal Underground] crossover groove on a track like 'Yalla', where the exotic musical blend is strapped to a sluggish house beat, providing a fascinating contrast between the rigidity of the rhythmic pulse and the flexibility of Atlas's voice."

 Track listing

 All tracks written and composed by Natacha Atlas, Count Dubulah, Hamid ManTu and Attiah Ahlan, except where noted.